Can I Trust the Bible?

 Lessons I've Learned Hunting for Dead Governors

 There are 56 men who served as governor of Mississippi and 51 have gone to their great beyond.
 Nick has found 46 of their 51 graves and along his journey he was reminded of four lessons: 1) Friends Matter, 2) Quality Time Matters, 3) Persistence Matters and 4) Your Legacy Matters.
-Nick tells some funny stories as he shares his insights and can do all of it to fit into 25 mintues for a typical civic club talk.
+Nick tells some funny stories as he shares his insights and can do all of it to fit into 25 minutes for a typical civic club talk.

-Leadership Lessons from Southern Politicians
+Five Leadership Lessons from Southern Politicians

 During the time of Nick’s appointment by President George W. Bush to lead the US Department of Agriculture in Mississippi, he was required to attend national meetings with his fellow State Directors.
-During their dinners after day-long meetings, Nick and his Southern counterparts sat at the same table swapping stories of some of their favorite politicians back home.
+During their dinners after day-long meetings, Nick and his Southern counterparts sat at the same tables, swapping stories of some of their favorite politicians back home.
 After a while they started taking bids for one Yankee to sit at the table and share in the fun.

 This talk makes for a fun break-out session and lasts about 40 minutes.

-How to communicate with elected officials
+How to Communicate with Elected Officials

 Leadership Lessons from Nehemiah